reduxjs/redux/docs/api/Store.md

 ### subscribe(listener)

 Adds a change listener.
 It will be called any time an action is dispatched, and some part of the state tree may potentially have changed.
-You may then call [`getState()`](#getState) to read the current state tree inside the callback.
+You may then call [`getState()`](#getState) to read the current state tree inside the callback or get current state from first argument in `listener`.

 You may call [`dispatch()`](#dispatchaction) from a change listener, with the following caveats: